 Wendy Bardsley loves straddling the border between art and technology.
 She has been telling stories on the web since its earliest days.
 She was the architect and developer for PBS’s Independent Lens series website for 12 years, and learned about so many different subjects that could be covered by documentary film.
 She has covered the Olympics and mountain climbing expeditions and is now working with nonprofits, artists, and filmmakers.
 She was a founding Council member of the Calle 24 Latino Cultural District.

-María X Martínez, M.A. serves on the board of the Chicana Latina Foundation, where she spearheaded its Leadership Institute and helped develop The Power of Storytelling workshop.
+María X Martínez, M.A. is Director of Whole Person Care at the San Francisco Department of Public Health.
+She serves as Chair of the Board at the Chicana Latina Foundation, where she spearheaded its Leadership Institute and was instrumental in developing The Power of Storytelling workshop that inspired MiHistoria.
 María has held various leadership positions in the San Francisco Department of Public Health, specializing in innovative problem solving, organizational change and service systems development.
 She is also a long time community arts advocate, and devotes her time and efforts to support beautiful, purposeful public art.

 Mily Treviño-Sauceda, M.A. was born into a family of migrant farm workers, and volunteered with the United Farm Workers at an early age.
 As a widow with a small son, she earned a BA in Chicano Studies with a minor in Women’s Studies from CSU Fullerton, and conducted a survey among farm worker women exploring the problems they faced, including discrimination, sexual harassment, domestic violence, pesticide poisoning, poor housing, and low wages.
 Mily served as Executive Director of Líderes Campesinas until 2009, when she established the Alianza Nacional de Campesinas, whose mission is to develop farm worker women’s leadership into a national movement.

-Patricia Zavella, Ph.D. is Professor Emerita of Latin American and Latino studies at UC Santa Cruz, and the author of I’m Neither Here nor There: Mexicans’ Quotidian Struggles with Migration and Poverty, among other books.
+Patricia Zavella, Ph.D. is Professor Emerita of Latin American and Latino studies at UC Santa Cruz.
+Her latest book is The Movement for Reproductive Justice: Empowering Women of Color through Social Activism.
+Among her other works are I’m Neither Here nor There: Mexicans’ Quotidian Struggles with Migration and Poverty.
 She is the co-editor of Women and Migration in the U.S.-Mexico Borderlands; Chicana Feminisms: A Critical Reader; Perspectives on Las Américas; Telling to Live: Latina Feminist Testimonios; and Situated Lives: Gender and Culture in Everyday Life.
 Patricia has received numerous awards over her illustrious academic career, and has been instrumental in framing MiHistoria’s storytelling work in the context of migration, and the interconnections of culture, family, work, gender and agency.